ashif1996/inventory-management-typescript/README.md

-# 🎓 Inventory Management System (TypeScript)
+# 🎓 Inventory Management System | TypeScript

 This **Inventory Management System** is a full-stack application built using **TypeScript**, providing functionalities for managing products and inventory.
 The project leverages modern TypeScript features along with Express.js for routing, validation, and authentication.
 It demonstrates real-world usage of **CRUD operations** and **authentication**.

----

 ## ✨ Features
 - **Admin Panel**: Admin can manage products, including adding, editing, deleting, and viewing product details.
 - **Authentication**: Admin login with session management.
 - **Responsive Layout**: Custom admin interface layout for managing the inventory.
 - **Error Handling**: Consistent error handling across the application.

----

 ## 🛠️ Tech Stack
 - **TypeScript**: Strongly-typed JavaScript for better scalability and maintainability.